 You may like to consider the advantages of getting us to supply your components.
 If we supply kits, we take responsibility for all incoming kitting checks, and we guarantee that the all components will be supplied and fitted exactly as your Bill of Materials.
 Our buying power may make it more cost effective for us to supply your kit.
 We will ensure that your selected parts are available through normal distibutor channels.
 Ask us to quote.

 A clear and accurate Bill of Materials must be provided.
 It is invaluable for clarity to include Farnell part numbers.
 Different types of components should be listed in groups, i.e. 0805 10nf's sequentially, then 0805 100nf's etc. Component values should be clear e.g. 100R, 100K, 100M etc, and not just "100" printed as the value.
 BOMs must clearly identify parts as either "customer supplied", "PCB Train supplied" or "not fitted".
-For further advice about submission of your Bill of Materials / assembly data, please click here: http://www.newburyelectronics.co.uk/blog/electronic-design/bom-bill-of-materials-in-7-easy-steps/
+For further advice about submission ofyour Bill of Materials / assembly data, please click here: https://www.newburyelectronics.co.uk/news/free-bom-template-for-excel/

 Component kits must be supplied with extra (spare) parts to allow for losses and wastage.
 5% extra spares is a reasonable guideline for non-passive parts.
 It is the nature of pick & place machine feeders that parts are wasted at the beginning and end of reels.
 If we are not supplied with spare parts, we may short ship completed or part built PCBs.

 As a guideline, the following fixed minimum quantity of spares should be supplied in continuous tapes.
 The 5% rule applies thereafter:-

 SOT23 (including similar variations SOT23-5 etc) - 10 spares